kglw-dot-net/phase1/gizzverse-guide.md

 ## Other Guides

 This is not the first or last dedicated guide for getting into King Gizzard.
+It was orignally developed on the [Boiler Rhapsody music blog](http://boilerrhapsody.com) and discretely hosted there while sourcing collaborators.
+Once Boiler Rhapsody's editor/author of the guide (hi) found kglw.net, it was quickly discovered that both projects were suited for each other and merged.

 Album flowcharts are common in the fan base.
 Though clunky to use and constantly out of date, the idea retains an attractive simplicity.
 [Here](https://www.reddit.com/r/KGATLW/comments/lysvvz/i_finally_updated_my_king_gizzard_flowchart_now/) is the most common one.

-[Get Into Gizz](https://get-into-gizz.com) is a simple, dedicated website.
+[Get Into Gizz](https://get-into-gizz.com) is a simple, dedicated website using the flowchart principle.

 Ball State Daily’s [choose your own adventure discography guide](https://www.ballstatedaily.com/byte/article/2021/02/choose-your-own-discography-guide-king-gizzard-the-lizard-wizard), is an (out of date) non-interactive written guide.

-Or try a video, such as Mic The Snare's [Deep Discog Dive](https://www.youtube.com/watch?v=bpYa4mWfZxU), or [Middle 8's introduction](https://www.youtube.com/watch?v=hjjCW6_fuXU)
+Or try a video, such as Mic The Snare's [Deep Discog Dive](https://www.youtube.com/watch?v=bpYa4mWfZxU), or [Middle 8's introduction](https://www.youtube.com/watch?v=hjjCW6_fuXU).